Dr Milène Volpato

 - ECMC Junior investigator Network

-I teach on several of modules of the MSc Molecular Medicine (School of Medicine) in the form of lectures and tutorials.
+I teach on several of modules of the MSc Molecular Medicine and MSc Cancer Biology and Therapy (School of Medicine) in the form of lectures and tutorials.
 I regularly supervise BSc, MSc and FY2 medical students during their research project, as well as postgraduate research students.

 Research groups and institutes